-- 133 The Secretary shall make a formal record of the salient points of the proceedings of the Appeals Panel, which shall be signed by the Chair of the Appeals Panel and kept as a correct record of the meeting. - 134 The Secretary shall provide a written report to the Research Degrees Committee informing them of the Appeals Panel's recommendation(s).
+- The Secretary shall make a formal record of the salient points of the proceedings of the Appeals Panel, which shall be signed by the Chair of the Appeals Panel and kept as a correct record of the meeting. - The Secretary shall provide a written report to the Research Degrees Committee informing them of the Appeals Panel's recommendation(s).
 The Research Degrees Committee shall inform the Student Casework Office of its decision who in turn shall, as soon as is practicable, inform the student, in writing, of this decision.

-- 135 If, after the appeals Regulations have been followed to their conclusion, the student is still dissatisfied; they may wish to pursue the appeal further with the Office of the Independent Adjudicator for Higher Education.
-In such cases students should request in writing, a Completion of Procedures letter from the Student Casework Office. - 136 The Vice-Chancellor on behalf of the University shall have power to re-open any appeal where it appears that it would be in the interests of fairness to do so.
+- 135 Under the Higher Education Act 2004 the University subscribes to the independent scheme for the review of student complaints.
+If a student is dissatisfied with the outcome of her/his appeal s/he may be able to apply for a review of their appeal to the Office of the Independent Adjudicator for Higher Education (OIA) providing that the complaint s/he takes to the OIA is eligible under its Rules.
+The University will confirm in writing to students, by way of a Completion of Procedures email/letter, when they have exhausted the University's internal procedures.
+At this point students may apply to the OIA if they wish. - The Vice-Chancellor on behalf of the University shall have power to re-open any appeal where it appears that it would be in the interests of fairness to do so.
 When deciding whether to exercise this discretion, the Vice-Chancellor shall not normally exercise this power more than six months after the conclusion of the relevant proceedings.